-Another useful tool to study the thermodynamic properties of the source is the analysis of the azimuthal momentum distribution of the emitted particles relative to the event plane (defined as the direction of the impact parameter).
+Another powerful tool to study the thermodynamic properties of the source is the analysis of the azimuthal momentum distribution of the emitted particles relative to the event plane (defined as the direction of the impact parameter).
 This distribution is usually parametrized as a series of terms depending on $cos(n(\phi - \phi_r))$.
 The coefficient (v_1) to the n=1 term measures the so-called directed flow and the coefficient (v_2) to the n=2 term measures the elliptic flow.
-Elliptic flow has been analyzed at RHIC (refs...) and has been found to reach large (v_2) values consistent with the hydrodynamical limit and thus of equilibration.
-It has been proposed (refs.) that in view of the short lifetimes of the system deduced from particle correlation studies (HBT, coalescence etc.) that the equilibration that is deduced from the mentioned analyses can only be established at the partonic level when the system is very dense and has many more particles (degrees of freedom).
-This explanation presupposes however that there are many reinteractions and thus that the dense partonic phase is still strongly interacting.
+Elliptic flow has been analyzed at RHIC (refs...) and has been found to reach (for many hadron species) large (v_2) values consistent with the hydrodynamical limit and thus of equilibration.
+It has been proposed (refs. xxx) that the observed persistence of azimuthal momentum anisotropy indicates that the system has reached local equilibrium very quickly and that the equilibrium can only be established at the partonic level when the system is very dense and has many degrees of freedom.
+This explanation presupposes however that there are many interactions and thus that the dense partonic phase is still strongly interacting.